Early Detection and Rapid Response

 To be able to do this, the major components of EDRR planning are risk analysis, surveillance, and having the tools you need ready.

-The goal of EDRR is to move the detection and response point to earlier in the invasion curve (image sourced from: Harvey and Mazzotti, 2018, The invasion curve: a tool for understanding invasive species management in South Florida, WEC347, UF/IFAS, adapted from Invasive Plants and Animals Policy Framework, State of Victoria, Department of Primary Industries, 2010)
+The goal of EDRR is to move the detection and response point to earlier in the invasion curve (image: Harvey and Mazzotti, 2018, The invasion curve: a tool for understanding invasive species management in South Florida, WEC347, UF/IFAS, adapted from Invasive Plants and Animals Policy Framework, State of Victoria, Department of Primary Industries, 2010)